Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Feb 15, 2018 (modified: Feb 15, 2018)ICLR 2018 Conference Blind Submissionreaders: everyoneShow Bibtex

 Abstract:Deep learning has made remarkable achievement in many fields.
 However, learning

-parameters of a neural networks usually needs a large amount of labeled
+the parameters of neural networks usually demands a large amount of labeled

 data.
-The algorithms of deep learning, therefore, encounter difficulty when applied
+The algorithms of deep learning, therefore, encounter difficulties when applied

 to supervised learning where only little data are available.
-This problem is called
+This specific task

-one-shot learning.
-To address it, we propose a novel algorithm for few-shot learning using discrete geometry, in the sense that the samples in a class are
+is called few-shot learning.
+To address it, we propose a novel algorithm for fewshot

+learning using discrete geometry, in the sense that the samples in a class are

 modeled as a reduced simplex.
 The volume of the simplex is used for the measurement

 of class scatter.
 During testing, combined with the test sample and the

 points in the class, a new simplex is formed.
 Then the similarity between the test

 sample and the class can be quantized with the ratio of volumes of the new simplex

 to the original class simplex.
 Moreover, we present an approach to constructing

 simplices using local regions of feature maps yielded by convolutional neural networks.

-Experiments on Omniglot and miniImageNet verify the superiority of our simplex
+Experiments on Omniglot and miniImageNet verify the effectiveness of

 TL;DR:A simplex-based geometric method is proposed to cope with few-shot learning problems.